 How Different Kinds of Cryptocurrency Wallets Affect Your Privacy

 One way in which cryptocurrency wallets aren’t like conventional wallets is that cryptocurrency wallets can be hacked.
-Actually, this is similar to conventional wallets with rising fear of people stealing credit card numbers through cloth and leather wallets.
+Actually, this is similar to conventional wallets with a rising fear of people stealing credit card numbers through cloth and leather wallets.
 So, you can start by knowing your crypto wallets.

 Look at mobile wallets as like cloth or leather conventional wallets.
 They’re convenient.
 They’re cheap if you don’t already have one but you probably already do.
 However, they’re also not the safest thing.
 If you leave it somewhere or lose it, you’ve probably also lost a lot of your money.